Harold Castro Player Props: Rockies vs. Red Sox

 Harold Castro At The Plate

+- In 26.8% of his games this season, Castro has had at least one RBI.
+He's picked up more than one in 12.2% and driven in three or more of his team's runs in one contest.

-- He has scored at least one run 12 times this season (30.0%), including one multi-run game.
+- He has scored at least once 12 times this year (29.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.